 Though not always the case, many old homes are small in size compared to what we see built nowadays.
 We live in an age where ‘the bigger the better’, but don’t forget that good things come in small packages.
 If the size of your home is important, keep this in mind when deciding.

 When it comes to the yard and lot as a whole, this scenario is the opposite.
 Because an old home is smaller and was built years ago when land was more available, the yard tends to be larger.
-It doesn’t help that the cost of land has increased drastically, driving people to buy smaller lots to build their home.
+It doesn’t help that the cost of land has increased drastically, driving people to buy a smaller lot to build their home.

 Architecture: New House vs. Old House

 Another difference you will see is the style of the home, both inside and out.
-Unless remodeled, old homes will have a more vintage and traditional feel.
+Remodeled, old homes will have a more vintage and traditional feel.
 On the other hand, new homes will most likely be modern and sleek.
 While old homes can be redone to fit basically any style you want, many people find these houses have an unparalleled charm to them.

 Landscaping: New vs. Old